falkr/ttm4115/pages/prep-statemachines.md

 ## Transitions

 The arrows between the states are called **transitions**.
-We have said above that the state machine is at any point in time in exactly one of its state.
+We have said above that the state machine is at any point in time in exactly one of its states.
 It is not in two or more of them at the same time, and it is never somewhere in between.
-Conceptually, this means that a state machine switches from one state to another one within no time at all,  meaning that **transitions take no time**.
+Conceptually, this means that a state machine switches from one state to another **within no time at all**,  meaning that **transitions take no time**.
 This sounds magical, but we will come back to this.

 So far, we have not yet talked about _when_ a transition happens, this means, what **triggers** a transition.
 We have, for example, not described _when_ the traffic light switches from `red` to `red_yellow`.
 There are three types of events that can trigger transitions in a state machine:

 * The state machine is started, then its **transition from the initial state** is triggered.
 This happens when the component or code surrounding the machine is started and then starts up the machine, for instance when we boot our firmware and the software starts running.
 * The state machine observes the **expiration of a timer**.
 Timers are managed by the machine itself, and we will learn how timers can be started and stopped later.
-* The state machine **receives a signal.** State machines can receive signals from other parts of the system, which can be code, drivers, interrupts or communication modules, or other state machines.
+* The state machine **receives a message.** State machines can receive messages from other parts of the system, which can be code, drivers, interrupts or communication modules, or other state machines.

-All transitions need to have exactly one trigger, because they would otherwise never be started at all.
+A transition must have exactly one trigger.
+Without one, it would never be started at all.
+For simplicity, we also don't allow more than one trigger.
 A trigger is declared using a label on the arrow, followed by a `/`.
 This means that you should have a trigger label at all transitions, with the only exception being transitions starting at initial states, because their trigger is implicitly the start of the entire machine.